Ashadowkhan/all-in-one-vps/README.md

 5. Copy the link(**without tcp://**) and go to VNC Viewer(Download and install it), input the link to connect area u copied from the website.

-6. Fill in those login info, within username `Avishkar`and password from `VNC_PASSWORD` you typed.
+6. Fill in those login info, within username as you setup while Creating Workflow Here i am using  `Faizoo`and password from `VNC_PASSWORD` you typed.

 7. Enjoy!